About the Cyber Wales Clusters

 In response to this classification, the Government published the UK Cyber Security Strategy in November 2011.
 It sets out how the UK will support economic prosperity and protect national security by building a more trusted and resilient digital environment.

-In addition to these Government initiatives, indirect support is also provided for individuals, organisations and groups who want to make a contribution to the combined effort of achieving the UK Cyber Security Strategy Objectives.
+Four Strategy Objectives were published in the UK Cyber Security Strategy: Each year, the appropriate Cabinet Office Minister has provided a Progress Report explaining what has been implemented to prevent cyber crime and make the UK a safer place to do business.
+For example: In addition to these Government initiatives, indirect support is also provided for individuals, organisations and groups who want to make a contribution to the combined effort of achieving the UK Cyber Security Strategy Objectives.

 A good example of this is the formation of Cyber Security Clusters.